cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/resource-hierarchy.md

 ### Automate Deployment and Maintenance of the Resource Hierarchy

-While it may be tempting to initially deploy a cloud resource hierarchy manually, maintaining the hierarchy is important because a lot of fundamental building blocks like [Service and Location Restrictions](../security-and-compliance/service-and-location-restrictions.md) or [Tenant Provisioning](./tenant-provisioning.md) built atop of it.
+While it may be tempting to initially deploy a cloud resource hierarchy manually, maintaining the hierarchy is important because a lot of fundamental capabilities like [Service and Location Restrictions](../security-and-compliance/service-and-location-restrictions.md) or [Tenant Provisioning](./tenant-provisioning.md) built atop of it.
 Maintaining your resource hierarchy via infrastructure as code helps preventing configuration drift and enforcing consistency.

 ### Decouple Cloud Resource Hierarchy from Your Org Chart